jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Smart-SMS-Document.md

 ##### 1.3.1 SMS Signature
 SMS signature is the information contained in each SMS [], representing the sender of each SMS.
 ##### 1.3.2 SMS Template
 The SMS template is also a part of the SMS besides signature, and consists of general SMS template and variable SMS template.
 The general SMS refers to the type of SMS with the same contents for multiple users, and is commonly used for member notification and member marketing.
 Variable SMS may be taken as personalized SMS, such as "[XX Express] Your order 12345 has been sent out.
-Please kindly note to check”.
+Please kindly note to check".
 The order number "12345" in this SMS is a variable, which varies for different users.
 The variable SMS interface is required for this kind of SMS.
 ##### 1.3.3 SMS Category
 SMS falls into three categories: verification code, industry notification, and member marketing.
 The verification code SMS refers to the SMS sent for user login verification; the industry notification SMS is used to send system service notifications, such as logistics & express, and order status change, etc.; marketing SMS, whose contents are obviously for marketing and promotion, is used for event notification and member marketing.
 ## 2. User Guide